unjs/unstorage/docs/content/2.drivers/fs.md

----
-title: Node.js Filesystem
+# Node.js Filesystem

-description: Store data in the real filesystem using Node.js API.
+Store data in the real filesystem using Node.js API.
----

 ## Usage